 One good way to continue to provide good content and great headlines to your readers is by answering the questions they already have.
 Usually, you’ll receive a series of questions in your email inbox that tend to touch on the same points over and over.

-You can take the most commonly asked questions and bundle them into a very useful blog post with a powerful headline.
+You can take the most commonly asked questions and bundle them into a very useful blog post with a powerful title.

 by Calvin Bryant